spring-projects/spring-petclinic/readme.md

 docker run -e MYSQL_ROOT_PASSWORD=petclinic -e MYSQL_DATABASE=petclinic -p 3306:3306 mysql:5.7.8
 ```

-For PostgreSQL database, it is needed to run with 'POSTGRESQL' profile defined in main pom.xml file.
+For PostgreSQL database, it is needed to run with 'PostgreSQL' profile defined in main pom.xml file.

 ```
-    ./mvnw tomcat7:run -P POSTGRESQL
+    ./mvnw tomcat7:run -P PostgreSQL
 ```

-Before do this, would be good to check properties defined in POSTGRESQL profile inside pom.xml file.
+Before do this, would be good to check properties defined in PostgreSQL profile inside pom.xml file.

 ```
 			<properties>